 Dr. Michael Hall: My recommendation would be to get the meta frames of the experts.
 That’ll make all the techniques ten times easier because it’s just behavior.
 If you can win that inner game of the mental strategies, and get the right kind of states, the right kind of beliefs, the right kind of supporting understandings, the techniques will come ten times easier.

 Michael Frank: That makes perfect sense.
-What are some of the other strategies or techniques you recommend we use to accelerate our learning?
+What are some other strategies or techniques you recommend we use to accelerate our learning?

 Michael Frank: And for younger people that may not even be conscious of how they learn best, is it just a case of experimentation?
 Try a lot of different things and find which way that you learn best?